Promptly-Technologies-LLC/mcp-sequential-thinking-node/README.md

 - `needs_more_thoughts` (optional): Whether additional thoughts are needed
 - `score` (optional): Quality score (0.0 to 1.0)
 - `tags` (optional): Categories or labels for the thought

+### revise_thought

+Revise a thought in the thought history, with metadata about the thought's type, quality, content, and relationships to other thoughts.

+Parameters:
+- `thought_id`: The ID of the thought to revise
+- Parameters from `capture_thought`

+### retrieve_relevant_thoughts

+Retrieve thoughts from long-term storage that share tags with the specified thought.

+Parameters:
+- `thought_id`: The ID of the thought to retrieve relevant thoughts for

 ### get_thinking_summary